-- the Domain Authorization Letter (Appendix A), completed and signed by the Registrant (domain owner) or the Administrative Contact on the WHOIS record, and - a photocopy of that person's photo ID (see Section 3.2.3).
+- the Domain Authorization Letter (Appendix A), completed and signed by the Registrant (e.g. a domain owner's authorized representative) or the Administrative Contact on the WHOIS record, and - optionally, at DigiCert's discretion, a photocopy of that person's photo ID (see Section 3.2.3) may be requested.

-DigiCert registration personnel compare the information submitted by the Registrant or the Administrative Contact to ensure that it is consistent with the information in the WHOIS record.
+DigiCert validation personnel compare the information submitted by the Registrant or the Administrative Contact to ensure that it is consistent with the information in the WHOIS record.